 - How to Access the Dark Web on the Tor browser?

 - Who Uses the Tor Browser?

 A Little About Tor Working Mechanism

 Tor, instead of encrypting the entire data traffic, provides layered encryption.
-It routes the data through multiple nodes, and when the data leaves the exit node, it goes unencrypted.
+It routes the data through multiple nodes, and it goes unencrypted when it leaves the exit node.
 This makes your data vulnerable to both spying and hacking.
 Your ISP can also throttle and monitor your connection using the Tor browser.